Setup Options

 • Quick-Start Repository: zero-code process that gets you started from a new FTC Repo which is ready to run.
 This is recommended for beginner to intermediate teams which are not looking into bringing their existing code as-is to the new repository.

 • In-Place Update: add Pond library reference to your existing code.
-This is recommended for advanced teams who wants to be selective about how to integrate and which functionality to depend on.
+This is recommended for advanced teams who want to be selective about how to integrate and which functionalities to depend on.

-Tip: The 2 setup methods allow you to reach the same result as the Pond library is always used as a library reference.
-The only difference is the path to get there.
-In other words, no matter which way you chose to start, both methods allow for the same result in the end.
+In any case, the 2 setup methods reach the same result since the Pond library is always used as a library reference.
+The only difference is the path used to get there.

 Option 1: Quick-Start Repository